 “Look at Carter.
 He’s way smarter than Bob.
 He’s sharper, but he’s lazier.
 He cuts out of here early on Friday and drives to Atlantic City to go gambling.
 Bob’s not as smart, but his output is way higher.
 He’s going to progress way further in life than Carter.”

-Lawrence did his best to take that lesson to heart.
+Lawrence told me he left their chat determined to take that lesson to heart.

 Oversee.net: a foray into online entrepreneurship